vga101/gaiasky/docs/Configuration.rst

 Frame output
 ============

-There is a feature in the Gaia Sky that enables the output of every frame as an image.
+There is a feature in Gaia Sky that enables the output of every frame as a ``JPEG` image.
 This is useful to produce videos.
 In order to configure the frame output system, use the ``Frame output`` tab.
 There you can select the output folder, the image prefix name, the output image resolution (in case of ``Advanced`` mode) and the target frames per second.

+.. note:: Use ``F6`` to activate the frame output mode and start saving each frame as an image.
+Use ``F6`` again to deactivate it.

 When the program is in frame output mode, it does not run in real time but it adjusts the internal clock to produce as many frames per second as specified here.
 You have to take it into account when you later use your favourite video encoder